Key message: It is not enough to just name the steps of the problem-solving process, each step must be explained and understood.

 These are some problem

-solving skills derived from the problem solving process: analysis, synthesis, system thinking, goal setting, creativity, evaluation, methodology, decision making, optimization, quality
+solving skills derived from the problem solving process: analysis, synthesis, system thinking, goal setting, creativity, evaluation, methodology, decision making, optimization and quality

 With knowledge "a mile wide and an inch deep" you can not solve problems.
-Creativity is necessary to solve problems.
+Expertise and creativity are necessary to solve problems.
+Creativity requires domain specific knowledge, general knowledge and "general" problem solving knowledge.

 "Indeed, thinking imaginatively is one part of creativity, but two others are also essential: expertise and motivation.